 There is a specific temperature range needed when candle making, and you need to choose a thermometer capable of this temperature range.

-The thermometer should be able to read from 100 to 190 degrees Fahrenheit, depending on the type of wax you are using to make candles.
+The thermometer should be able to read from 100-190°F, depending on the type of wax you are using to make candles.
 If it can read higher or lower temperatures too, that’s great, because it will be more versatile.
 But you only need a thermometer to reach this range.